 From the outside, Loterie Farm may look like a simple forest preserve intent on maintaining some of St. Martin’s older forests from deforestation.
 However, Loterie Farm is so much more than that.
 At the Farm, you will be able to see local animals living in their natural habitat, get a bite to eat or even an adult beverage, and even zip lines where you can cruise through the forest!
 There’s also a hiking trail set up and suspended in the forest canopy to give you an even better understanding of this beautiful ecosystem.

-In a newsarticle, the Caribbean Public Health Agency (CARPHA) has upgraded the risk of transmission of COVID-19 to the Caribbean Region to Very High.
-The level is based on international risk assessment guidelines, particularly in keeping with risk assessment for MERS-COV and pandemic influenza.
-CARPHA Member States (CMS) are strongly urged to increase their surveillance mechanisms and to be ready to implement their national pandemic preparedness plans, which have been modified to address COVID-19.
+As from the latest COVID-19 Report (August 29, 2020), the Caribbean Public Health Agency (CARPHA) maintains the risk of transmission of COVID-19 to the Caribbean Region to Very High.
+The level is based on international risk assessment guidelines, particularly in keeping with a risk assessment for MERS-COV and pandemic influenza.
+CARPHA Member States (CMS) must continue interrupting the virus progression, reducing mortality associated with COVID-19, and continue a phased lifting of in-country restrictions down below.

 For the traveler who would rather indulge in a more leisurely way of travel, you can board a cruise ship and visit the dual island that way.
 Most cruise liners dock on the Dutch Side of St. Maarten.
 Your best options for booking a cruise will be Carnival Cruises and Royal Caribbean.